Pacific High Recording: Pacific High Studios

-The studios were established in 1968 in Sausalito, before Paul Weston moved the studio into a former plastics factory at 60 Brady Street in San Francisco, just off Market Street and only a few blocks from Fillmore West.
+The studios were established in 1968 in Sausalito, before Peter Weston moved the studio into a former plastics factory at 60 Brady Street in San Francisco, just off Market Street and only a few blocks from Fillmore West.

 The studio was affiliated with Apostolic Recording Studio in New York City, operating as Apostolic's West Coast counterpart.
 Like Apostolic, Pacific High initially utilized a Scully 1" 12-track tape recorder, making it the first 12-track studio on the West Coast.

 Sly and the Family Stone recorded their album Life at the studio in 1968, and returned the following year to record its follow-up, Stand!, which would mark the height of the band's artistic and commercial success.

 The Grateful Dead recorded their third studio album at Pacific High, only to re-record the entire album at another new Bay Area studio, the similarly named Pacific Recorders, where the band moved to take advantage of one of the studio's new Ampex MM 1000, one of the first 16-track recorders available anywhere.
 The band returned to Pacific High in 1970 to record Workingman's Dead.

 The Charlatans recorded their self-titled debut album at Pacific High, with the band's bass player eventually managing the studio.
 Country Joe and the Fish recorded Here We Are Again at the studio the same year.
 Music critic and Rolling Stone co-founder Ralph Gleason brought Quicksilver Messenger Service to the Brady Street studio to record a few tracks and mix their album Shady Grove.
 According to legend, Quicksilver Messenger Service spent 400 hours at Pacific High - to record just one album.

 In 1970, Jefferson Airplane recorded their song "Mexico" at the studio.
 Pacific High had a large, 50-foot by 60-foot main room with a stage at one end, and that stage became the setting for Ralph Gleason's Go Ride The Music documentary centered on the band that aired on the National Educational Television network (now known as PBS).
 The same year, Paul Kantner and other members of Jefferson Airplane recorded Blows Against the Empire at the studio, with the album co-credited to Kantner and Jefferson Starship.
 Also recorded at Pacific High that year was Essra Mohawk's critically acclaimed album, Primordial Lovers.

 Thomas Buckner and the Ghost Opera ensemble recorded at Pacific High, and other notable projects recorded at the studio included the Joy of Cooking's self-titled album and Commander Cody and His Lost Planet Airmen's album Lost in the Ozone, the Allen Ginsberg Project's Pacific High Studio Mantras featured Pemchekov Warwick and the Kailas Shugendo Mantric Sun Band, credited as "Reverend Adjari and Buddhist Chorus."